benmiller314/cdm2020fall/schedule.md

 For next time:
 * Finish consolidation project by Sunday, if you haven't yet
-* Work to complete your final portfolio (due in our final exam slot, t.b.d.)
+* Work to complete your final portfolio (due in our final exam slot, which we now know is Monday, November 30th – the first Monday after Thanksgiving – at 2pm)